marcglasberg/animated_size_and_fade/README.md

 ### Show and Hide

-The `AnimatedSizeAndFade.toggle` constructor may be used to show/hide a widget, by resizing it vertically while fading.
+The `AnimatedSizeAndFade.showHide` constructor may be used to show/hide a widget, by resizing it vertically while fading.

 Example: